-Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
+Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

-If works are delayed until the bird breeding season (March to August inclusive), then nesting bird checks will be undertaken prior to works commencing.

-- Works will be strictly limited to areas required for access and completion of works.
+- If works are delayed until the bird breeding season (March to August inclusive), then nesting bird checks will be undertaken prior to works commencing. - No works will take place within the ancient woodland which lies adjacent to the local road 3m west of the scheme. - Works will be strictly limited to areas required for access and completion of works.
 Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No in-stream works will be permitted. - All construction operatives will be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
-Should a protected species be noted during construction, works shall temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team. - Artificial lighting used during periods of low light levels (if required) will also be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
+The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS.

+- Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
 Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - A 'soft start' will be implemented on site each day.
 This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise.
 Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped.